dewinterjack/journey/programmer/my-tools.md

 File for the gem that stores these details. project -s will print a summary.

 This should be personal.
 Set up tools for myself.

+Maybe a readme generator.
+Ask questions, set up the readme based on them.